Resourcely-Inc/resourcely-action/README.md

 ```

-If you wish to place all your Terraform files within a directory named according to your custom choice, please indicate the desired configuration using the provided example below.
+If you want to store all your Terraform plan files in a custom-named directory, please specify your preferred configuration using the example provided below:
 ```
 # Trigger conditions for running this action
 on: